How To Update WordPress Plugins

 All plugins will be deleted …

-As well as the methods shown above, you can use a number of tools that let you manage your plugins.
+As well as the methods shown above, you can install a number of 3rd-party tools that help you manage your plugins.

 Health Check & troubleshooting